 Day 2 – T1 Railcar to Hotel

-A luxury T1 Railcar will take us from the airport to Mt Lavinia Hotel a journey that runs alongside the Indian Ocean.
+A luxury T1 Railcar will take us from the airport to Mt Lavinia Hotel, a journey that runs alongside the Indian Ocean.
 We will enjoy a picnic lunch en route and refreshments will be served on the Railcar.
 We enjoy a welcome dinner with a local rail enthusiast family who operate the private trains.

 Day 3 – Viceroy Special Train to Kandy

-Board Sri Lanka’s only steam train, the 75-year old Viceroy Special to Rambukkana, before continuing by diesel engine to Kandy.
+Board Sri Lanka’s only steam train, the 75-year old Viceroy Special to Rambukkana, before continuing by diesel to Kandy.
 This section of the train journey is relatively flat, but delivers fabulous views as you pass rice fields, coconut palms and charming villages.
 During our stop at Rambukkana we visit the Railway monument and Peradeniya Botanical Garden.
 Optional excursions are also available by coach to the Pinnawala Elephant Orphanage or enjoy tea at Rosyth’s Estate with a visit to a spice garden at Mawanalla.
 Our journey on the Viceroy Special includes photo stops to capture some great images.
 Lunch will be served on board the Viceroy Special.

 Day 4 – Kandy

 A free day in Kandy to enjoy pleasant walks in its agreeable climate or join our optional visit to Matale by public train.
 Lunch will be at a local restaurant and later that afternoon we visit the Temple of the Tooth, a monumental building complex that is an outstanding example of Kandyan timber architecture which has a distinctive design and dates from the Gampola period.
 The colourful paintings and wooden architecture that represent the unique Kandyan tradition can be seen in the Temple of the Tooth.
-This evening there will a cultural dance performance at the hotel.
+This evening there will be a cultural dance performance at the hotel.

 Day 5 – Scenic Rail Journey to Nuwaraeliya

-We board our Viceroy Special Charter Train and will be hauled by diesel Loco to Nuwaraeliya.
-This is the first part of the train ride which ascends into the hill country and is considered to be one of the finest train journeys in the world in terms of engineering marvel and breathtaking sceneries.
+We board our Viceroy Special Charter Train and will be hauled by diesel loco to Nuwaraeliya.
+This is the first part of the train ride which ascends into the hill country and is considered to be one of the finest train journeys in the world in terms of engineering marvel and breathtaking scenery.
 You will be amazed by the diversity of landscape, climate, geographical elevations as we pass mist-clad mountains, valleys and waterfalls en route.
 Again photo stops will be made at suitable locations and lunch will be served on board.
 We arrive at Nuwaraeliya in time for a city tour.

 Day 6 – Unforgettable Rail Journey

-An early start this morning as we travel by coach to Badulla railway station for the epic train journey to Nanu-oya on either expo rail or Rajadhani express luxury rail carriage when lunch will be served on board.
-The journey sees the impressive Demodara Nine Arch Bridge connecting two mountains and was constructed solely out of solid rock, bricks and cement without using iron or steel.
+An early start this morning as we travel by coach to Badulla railway station for the epic train journey to Nanu-oya on either expo rail or Rajadhani express luxury rail carriage, when lunch will be served on board.
+The journey sees the impressive Demodara Nine Arch Bridge connecting two mountains and constructed solely out of solid rock, bricks and cement without using iron or steel.
 The railway spiral near Badulla is an impressive and memorable part of the route.
 The scenic train journey climbs into the mountains to reach the summit at Pattipola at 6226ft - the highest altitude achieved by a 5’6” broad gauge mainline anywhere in the world.
 A visit to Pedro tea plantation and a tea factory is included.

 Day 7 – Sigiriya Rock Fortress

 Travel to Habarana by coach, visiting a local spice garden en-route.
 The main feature of the day is to venture to the Sigiriya Rock Fortress.
 It is one of the best-preserved sites where the layout of the buildings and gardens is still clearly evident and was declared a World Heritage Site in 1982.
 We depart Sigiriya site late afternoon to arrive at the Cinnamon Lodge Habarana, 12km away, for dinner and our overnight stay.
-We stay three nights at this hotel situated in 27 acres of woodland and rural surroundings outside the village of Habarana.
+We stay 3 nights at this hotel situated in 27 acres of woodland and rural surroundings outside the village of Habarana.

 Day 8 – Jeep Safari and Polonnaruwa World Heritage Site